 Here’s some of the things you may hear:

-Every afternoon, each youth group plans their own schedule.
-A number of activities are available, such as sport tournaments, going out into the community on ministry projects, various other on-campus activities, or a group may plan their own off-campus excursion.
+Every afternoon, each youth group plans its own schedule.
+A number of activities are available, such as sports tournaments, going out into the community on ministry projects, various other on-campus activities, or a group may plan their own off-campus excursion.

 Hour-long seminars on Wed, Thurs, Fri for students.
-Some youth groups like to have all their students attend the same trax, while others leave it up to each student to choose the trax that appeals to them.
-Youth workers can attend these trax, or there are they have the option to attend a Youth Worker Lab.
+Some youth groups like to have all their students attend the same track, while others leave it up to each student to choose the track that appeals to them.
+Youth workers can attend these tracks, or they have the option to attend a Youth Worker Track.

 Scheduled debriefing time for groups to meet.

 A Momentum Ministry in which students spend 3 weeks on tour nationally in June and July on a ministry team prior to Momentum.

-The inner-city church and training center through Momentum Ministry Partners in Los Angeles and Philadephia.
+The inner-city training centers through Momentum Ministry Partners in Los Angeles and Philadephia.

 Flower fundraiser through Living Color Fundraiser